 About the The Big Cypress Bend Boardwalk

-The current boardwalk is maintained entirely through volunteer labor.
-Their work to keep up with the ravages of weather and wear in the planks and pilings often goes unnoticed, but is critical to exposing visitors to the Fakahatchee Strand.
+The current boardwalk is maintained entirely through volunteer labor and supplies are funded by visitor donations.
+Volunteers work to keep up with the ravages of weather and wear in the planks and pilings that often goes unnoticed, but is critical to exposing visitors to the Fakahatchee Strand.

 Fakahatchee in the Fort Myers News-Press